How Agile HR created an agile business – and left their crisis behind

 A surprising amount of companies don’t communicate with their employees.
 Not when things are stable, nor when there is a crisis.
 I hear managers tell me they’re not interested in the employees’ wellbeing unless at work.

 Nailing a good company culture

 Frida doesn’t want to pinpoint, but how many companies stop everything they’re doing to take the whole company for a day out?

-I can’t think of any more powerful way to turn things around than to grab everyone and go talk about what is going on
+I can’t think of any more powerful way to turn things around than to grab all employees and go talk about what is going on